-E. The provisions of this Ordinance other than Sections 12 and 13, shall not become effective until such time as implementation of a permanent funding source has been advanced by the Mayor and enacted by Ordinance by the City Council, that provides a minimum payment of \$40 million each year for ten consecutive years, or an equivalent present value amount, in addition to the City's annual required contribution to the Police and Fire Pension Fund, to be used solely to reduce the unfunded liability of the police and fire pension fund.
+Section 1312.
+Prospective Effective Date of Ordinance 2014-386-E. Notwithstanding the terms of Section 1413, the provisions of this Ordinance other than Sections 11 and 12 10 and 11, shall not become effective until such time as implementation of a permanent funding source has been advanced by the Mayor and enacted by Ordinance by the City Council, that provides a minimum payment of {00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}{00054865.DOC;1}65

+\$40 million each year for ten consecutive years, or an equivalent present value amount, in addition to the City's annual required contribution to the Police and Fire Pension Fund, to be used solely to reduce the unfunded liability of the police and fire pension fund.

-Section 15.
+Section 1413.
 Effective Date.
 This Ordinance shall become effective upon signature by the Mayor or upon becoming effective without the Mayor's signature.